ibm-cloud-docs/Cloudant/query/search-analyzers.md

 As well as entities, the API can also place the article in a hierarchy of categories.
 In this case, Watson suggests the following categories:

-- Travel, tourist destinations france
+- Travel, tourist destinations France
 - Sports, soccer
 - Sports, football